 Would you like to know more?

-To be able to complete this four-year study programme in three years, in addition to your VWO diploma, you have to have a number of capacities.
-Namely, you have to be able to:
+To be able to complete this four-year study programme in three years, in addition to your vwo-diploma, you have to possess a number of qualities:

 Your first year will start in the regular second year which will be your propaedeutic year.
-After this you will follow the regular third and fourth years.
+After this you will attend the regular third and fourth years.

 Participating in this three-year track is hard work.
-For this purpose in the first year of the track you will be intensively supervised by a student counsellor.
-In these sessions you will consider how your studies are progressing, which subjects you are finding difficult, what your first results are and naturally whether you are enjoying it.
+That is why you will be intensively supervised by a student counsellor in the first year of the track.
+In the sessions you will have with the student counsellor, you will talk about how your studies are progressing, which subjects you are finding difficult, what your first results are, and naturally whether you are enjoying it.

-If in December it appears that your results are disappointing then you will be able to transfer to the regular first year.
+If it appears in December that your results are below standard, you will be able to transfer to the regular first year.
 You will then be able to complete your studies in four years.

 How can you apply?